 I apologize for being a hypocrite but… yeah.
 I’m not changing my title. :D These really are the best brownies ever!

 I also have a version with all almond flour.
-These almond flour brownies are also super gooey and hard to resist.
+These almond flour brownies are super gooey and hard to resist.
+Both the coconut and almond flour versions are paleo.
+If you love almond flour, also take a look at my almond flour chocolate chip cookies!

-I used gluten-free and whole grain teff flour in these brownies.
+Up next are the two healthier and whole-grain options.
 Teff comes in different varieties like white / ivory or dark and it’s said that the dark kind is earthier tasting (read: it tastes like dirt, like buckwheat).

 I’ve used both white and dark teff flour in these gluten and dairy-free brownies and you really can’t detect any difference – all that Dutch-process cocoa powder does a great job of covering up any earthy / healthy flavors!

-I think teff isn’t the easiest flour to find but the dark kind is available on Amazon from Bob’s Red Mill.
-Many commenters have also used Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour with success.
-That’s the one in the blue bag.
+I think teff isn’t the easiest flour to find but the dark kind is available on Amazon.

-And because I know some people don’t need these to be gluten-free, I’ve also tried them with whole wheat and I’m assuming white whole wheat would work just as well.
+And because I know some people don’t need these to be gluten-free, I’ve also tried them with several wheat flours.
+They all worked equally as well!

 The cool thing is that all of the different versions taste the same.
 They’re all just as gooey and there’s no grittiness!